Types of Financial Aid at Germanna

 VCCS Grant: The VCCS Grant provides assistance to Virginia residents at Virginia’s Community Colleges who demonstrate financial need.
 Award amounts cannot exceed tuition, fees, and books per academic year.

 VCCS Tuition Grant: The Tuition Grant program provides tuition and fees at any Virginia community college for high school graduates or General Education Development (GED) completers in foster care, in the custody of a social services agency, or considered a special needs adoption.
 A minimum of 6 credit hours is required and financial need must be demonstrated.
 The grant covers tuition and fees only.

 Eligibility for federal, state, and VCCS programs is based on financial need and several other factors.
 The Free Application for Federal Student Aid (FAFSA) must be filed at www.fafsa.gov.
 Many financial aid programs are awarded on a first-come, first-serve basis so it is important to apply early.
 The financial aid administrator at the college will determine eligibility.

 demonstrate financial need (except for certain loans).

-have a high school diploma or a General Education Development (GED) certificate, pass an ability-to-benefit (ATB) test approved by the U.S. Department of Education, meet other standards the state establishes that the Department approves, complete a high school education in a home school setting that is treated as such under state law, or have satisfactorily completed six credit hours or the equivalent course work toward a degree or certificate.
+have a high school diploma, General Education Development (GED) certificate, or complete a high school education in a home school setting that is treated as such under state law, or have satisfactorily completed six credit hours or the equivalent course work toward a degree or certificate.

 be enrolled or accepted for enrollment as a regular student working toward a degree or certificate in an eligible program.